mebsic/Hycopy/README.md

 This is an unofficial project.
 It is not affiliated with or endorsed by Hypixel Inc.

+## Preview

+To try out this project, connect to `mc.hycopy.net` using Minecraft Java Edition (version 1.8)

 ## Project Structure

 - `core`: Shared Paper plugin services (profiles, ranks, punishments, menus, Mongo/Redis integration, server registry, queue support).